cperryk/intQuiz/README.md

 - **auto_advance**: Boolean.
 If true, the quiz will automatically advance to the next question after the user answers.
 Default is false.
 - **collapse_questions**: Boolean.
 If true, the quiz will automatically collapse the question container after the user has answered a question.
 Useful so the quiz container doens't get too tall with the addition of the feedback container.
 - **collapse_choices**: Boolean.
 If true, the quiz will automatically collapse the choices container after ther user has answered a question.
 Useful so the quiz container doesn't get too tall with the addition of the feedback container.
+- **question_template**: Object.
+If set, every question will start as a clone of this object, then properties specific to that question as set in the "questions" object will merge in, overriding the properties of the template in cases of overlap.
+This is useful when questions share common values so those values need not be repeated for each question.

 <h3>Question</h3>
 - **content**: String.
 Text representing the question.
 May contain HTML.